magisterquis/ncbeacon/README.md

 Dropper
 -------
-A script to generate a shell script named [bin2dropper.sh](./bin2dropper.sh) which drops and runs a payload is included in this repository.
-It takes a payload and writes to stdout a script which will drop the payload, run it, and remove it.
+The included [bin2dropper.sh](./bin2dropper.sh) will generate a shell script which drops and runs a payload.
+It takes a payload file and writes to stdout a script which will drop the payload, run it, and remove it.
 Prerequisites on target are openssl and gunzip.

 Example:
 ```sh